Stone village in the French countryside

 Do most French homeowners speak English?

-Increasingly yes, especially in tourism corridors and among younger homeowners.
+Increasingly yes, especially in tourist areas and among younger homeowners.
 Rural Loire, Brittany, and Dordogne homeowners may be French-only.
-Use the AI translation feature — it works well for housesitting context.
+A translator app covers listings and chat.

 Is rural France or Paris better for first sits?